 Occasional diarrhea is common in housecats.
 However, if your cat keeps displaying symptoms of digestive distress, it should be cause for concern.
 On many occasions, irritable bowel syndrome (IBS) is to blame when a cat displays gastrointestinal distress symptoms such as diarrhea, vomiting, bloating, constipation, and pain when touched around the abdominal area.

-IBS can result from numerous agents, including stress, neurological issues, and parasites.
-However, dietary intolerances and deficiencies are by far the most common causes of irritable bowel syndrome.
+IBS can result from several causes that include stress, neurological issues, and parasites.
+Dietary intolerances and sensitivities in combination with a stressor causing spastic colon are the most common causes of irritable bowel syndrome.

-As such, if your cat is displaying symptoms of IBS, the first step to managing this problem should be to evaluate its diet.
+As such, if your cat is displaying symptoms of IBS, one of the first steps to managing this problem should be to evaluate its environment and its diet.

 Your cat is an obligate carnivore, meaning that its digestive system is designed to only process meat.
 Since a cat cannot digest plant matter properly, foods containing plant material are likely to trigger gastrointestinal distress symptoms.